mmaroti/abstalg-rs/README.md

 The divisibility order (on the set of association classes) with distributive lattice operations can be constructed for Euclidean domains, such as the ring of integers and the ring of polynomials over a field.
 The ring of rectangular matrices can be formed over a field.
+The linear group of invertible matrices, and the special linear group of matrices of unit determinant can be formed over any field.